davidsun0/jclass/MANUAL.md

 - *exceptions*: a list of exception table entries
     - each entry is a list with the form `(start-pc end-pc handler-pc catch-type)`
     - `start-pc`, `end-pc`, `handler-pc` are 16-bit bytecode offsets
-    - `catch-type` is a class name string or `nil` to catch all exceptions
+    - `catch-type` is a class name string or `nil` to catch all throwables
 - *attributes*: a list of attributes

 Examples of bytecode instructions: